jeff-zucker/solid-rest-browser/README.md

 ## treat a browser's localStorage as a mini Solid server

 This library supports the use of the app:// scheme to create and access resources and containers stored in a browser's localStorage (and eventually indexedDB and other kinds of storage).
-It supports rdflib's fetcher methods which means that resources in the app:// space may be addressed pretty much the same as in https;// space.
+It supports rdflib's fetcher methods which means that using rdflib, resources in the app:// space may be addressed pretty much the same as in https:// or file:// space.

+It should work in all modern browsers, I've had success reported on firefox on linux, and chrome on android, iphone, and linux.

 See **[a live demo](https://jeff-zucker.github.io/solid-rest-browser/)**.